isbeorn/nina.docs/docs/sequencer/advanced/simpletoadvanced.md

 One additional option that was enabled in the simple sequencer, was to make sure that an autofocus run is triggered when the filter changes.
 This is directly added to this imaging set in the form of a trigger in the *Triggers* section and it is also called the same way *AF After Filter Change* and will make sure that an autofocus is triggered when the filter changes.
 ![Target Imaging](../../images/sequencer/simpletoadvanced/targetimaging.png)

 Hopefully this explanation gives you a good overview about how an advanced sequencer will look like and how it will operate when directly compared to a simple sequence screen.
-The user interface looks quite different, but it should be much more clear about what will happen and when it will happen, as it will explicitly show all the individual steps.
+The user interface looks quite different, but it should be much clearer about what will happen and when it will happen, as it will explicitly show all the individual steps.
 **So why bother with the advanced sequencer?
 Well, now that we understand the basics, we can tackle the problems that were mentioned earlier.**

 ## Problem 1 - Stop repeating yourself